Malmesbury Abbey: Parish church

 The abbey, which owned 23,000 acre in the twenty parishes that constituted the Malmesbury Hundred, was closed at the Dissolution of the Monasteries in 1539 by Henry VIII and was sold, with all its lands, to William Stumpe, a rich merchant.
 He returned the abbey church to the town for continuing use as a parish church, and filled the abbey buildings with up to 20 looms for his cloth-weaving enterprise.

 The west tower fell around 1550, demolishing the three westernmost bays of the nave.
 As a result of these two collapses, less than half of the original building stands today.
 During the English Civil War, Malmesbury suffered extensive damage evidenced by hundreds of pock-marks left by bullets and shot which can still be seen on the south, west and east sides of the building.

 In 1949, the church was designated as a Grade I listed building.
 Historic England added it to their Heritage at Risk Register in 2022, stating that the roofs of the nave and aisles were leaking and in need of repair.

 Today Malmesbury Abbey is in full use as the parish church of Malmesbury, in the Diocese of Bristol.
-The remains still contain a fine parvise which holds some examples of books from the abbey library.
+The remains still contain a fine parvise (a room over the porch) which holds some examples of books from the abbey library.
 The Anglo-Saxon charters of Malmesbury, though extended by forgeries and improvements executed in the abbey's scriptorium, provide source material today for the history of Wessex and the West Saxon church from the seventh century.